ianrae/mettle-framework/doc/dalgen_notes.md

 Views
 --------
 Play already has excellent views.
 MEF does not do any view code.
-The response object should contain enough data to render the page.
+The reply object should contain enough data to render the page.

 Play views can be easily tested as well (no fakeApplication needed).